yashu1wwww/IMDb-Movies-And-TV-Shows-Ratings-Counts/README.md

 IMDb Movies TV Shows Ratings Counts, Using Google Search web scraping techniques

-## Since Imdb doesn't provide an API key, so used Google's displayed text to fetch and display the output
+## using Google's displayed text to fetch and display the output

 # Search Here: